30 Famous Temples In South India – A Spiritual & Architectural Guide

 4. Venkateswara Temple - Tirupati

-Venkateswara Swamy Temple, commonly called Tirupati Balaji Temple South India, remains the most commonly visited Sri Venkateswara temple in Andhra Pradesh.
+Venkateswara Swamy Temple, commonly called Tirupati Balaji Temple South India, remains one of the most famous temples in Andhra Pradesh.
 This holy spot is located on the cliffs of Tirumala in the Chittoor district, and the temple's front exudes real South Indian sculptural magnificence in the Dravidian style.
 This temple's magnificent gopuram is claimed to be five stories high, and beneath it lies the temple's primary entrance, Maha Dwaram.

 5. Chennakeshava Temple - Belur